 2004 - Present

-Proof coins occupy the mid-range territory.
-A PR-69 specimen achieved $1,576, proving that specially-made collector pieces still need exceptional preservation to compete with top-tier business strikes.
+Proof coins occupy the mid-range of auction prices.
+A PR-69 specimen achieved $1,576 at auction, proving that even specially made collector pieces require exceptional preservation to compete with top-tier business strikes.

 History of The 1959 Nickel

-The 1959 nickel was produced during America’s post-World War II economic expansion, when consumer spending and prosperity reached historic highs.
-That same year marked the beginning of a nationwide coin shortage that would persist throughout the early 1960s, prompting the U.S. Mint to expand operations significantly.
+By 1959, America was riding a post-World War II economic boom with consumer spending at historic highs.
+That same year marked the start of a nationwide coin shortage that would persist into the early 1960s, pushing the Mint to dramatically increase production.

-Collectors today view the 1959-D as one of the final reasonably well-executed Denver issues before a decade of declining production standards.
+Collectors today view the 1959-D as one of the final reasonably well-executed Denver issues before a full decade of declining production standards set in.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money